MBcom/bbb-clustersip/README.md

+This fork contains some additional information about configuring and can be used to setup an SIP Gateway for Scalelite BBB Clusters.
+For use with greenlight, we recommend our https://github.com/MBcom/kubernetes-greenlight fork, with integrated static SIP Supoort, by setting `VOICE_BRIDGE_PHONE_NUMBER` environment variable.

+We tested this setup on Ubuntu 20.04 Server.

+# Setup

+* see folder astregbackend and ast_config for information on how to setup the SIP-Gateway.
+* see folder fsconfregger for information on how to setup a BBB-node.

 # Problem

 With BigBlueButton clusters (with Scalelite & Greenlight) one never knows on which Server the session will be processed.